From 1 - 10 / 1259

 • Categories

-Gravity data measures small changes in gravity due to changes in the density of rocks beneath the Earth's surface.
+The radiometric, or gamma-ray spectrometric method, measures the natural variations in the gamma-rays detected near the Earth's surface as the result of the natural radioactive decay of potassium (K), uranium (U) and thorium (Th).
 The data collected are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-This Wirrega - SADM Road Gravity (P195572) contains a total of 19 point data values acquired at a spacing of 1000 metres.
-The data is located in SA and were acquired in 1955, under project No. 195572 for Department of Mines and Energy South Australia (SADME).
+This radiometric thorium grid has a cell size of 0.00083 degrees (approximately 87m) and shows thorium element concentration of the Marree-Warrina Airborne Magnetic & Radiometric Survey, SA, 2012 in units of parts per million (or ppm).
+The data used to produce this grid was acquired in 2012 by the SA Government, and consisted of 132484 line-kilometres of data at 400m line spacing and 80m terrain clearance.